byuflowlab/Mex.jl/README.md

  1. use `julia` to determine build options,
  1. build the `mexjulia` MEX function from source,
  1. add the `mexjulia` directory to your MATLAB path.

+By default, `Mex.jl` uses the MATLAB installation with the greatest version number.
+To specify that a specific MATLAB installation should be used, set the environment variable `MATLAB_ROOT`.

 ## Quick start